Summer’s almost here, but with sun and fun come high costs: childcare, vacations, emergency trips to the local ice cream parlor.

 HVAC efficiency you’ve always dreamed of

-As refreshing as it may be to crank the AC on particularly humid summer nights and leave it blasting until morning, you’ll certainly pay for it when your utilities bill comes due.
+As refreshing as it may be to crank the AC on particularly humid summer nights and leave it blasting until morning, you’ll certainly pay for it when your utility bill comes due.
 As mentioned above, programming your HVAC prevents overuse, but try other low-energy alternatives before relying on AC.

 Cross-ventilation with strategically opened windows, for example, creates channels that draw cool air in and pushes hot air out.
 Box fans wedged in the windows encourage this circulation and use a lot less energy than AC.
 This is also the perfect solution for people who need the white noise of an HVAC system to lull them to sleep or drown out the symphony of summer crickets outside.